We’re here to collaborate with you to co-design strategies for your community.

 James is a composer and sound designer and Creative Director of Cobalt Engagement.
 He oversees the creative direction of the company and works to integrate artists and creatives into engagement, co-design and producing artistic activations that support increasing resilience, engagement and collaboration.

 Throughout James’ extensive professional experience, he has nurtured a wide range of creative endeavours, both in Australia and overseas, including several high-profile collaborations and significant artistic partnerships.
-Each of these demonstrate his increasing demand, adeptness and responsiveness to the creative work.

 Morgan Hannan